osbuild/weldr-client/HACKING.md

 command calls the right library function and that the response from the function is parsed correctly.

 The `weldr.MockClient` function that is used to handle the requests adds a `.Req` element that can be examined in the tests. eg:

     assert.Equal(t, "/api/v1/blueprints/list", mc.Req.URL.Path)

+If the test returns an error the `MockClient` `DoFunc` needs to return the request so that the `apiError` function can pass it to the callback function.
+See `common_test.TestRequestMethods404` for an example.

 # Running tests